 Mastering Techniques and Methods

 If you ever questioned, “How can you control your dreams,” or if dreaming lucid was possible, then you’re certainly interested in dream control methods and techniques.
 In regards to whether or not lucid dreaming is real, it has been well documented through both scientific and medical research that it is real.
+Dreaming lucidly entails acknowledgement of the fact that one is experiencing a dream.
+In other words, if a person experiences a lucid dream, they are aware that they are indeed in a dream.
+There is a level of metacognition at play in this event.
+So, in effect, the sleeping and dreaming person acknowledges their unconscious mind state to themselves while in lucid dreaming.

 Interesting indeed, but if a lucid dream happens naturally, is controlling it possible?
 Is dream control even possible?
 And, if so, what are the proper methods and techniques for dream control?
 All are good questions and must be tackled methodically.